bevyengine/bevy-website/content/news/2023-11-04-bevy-0.12/index.md

 Bevy's renderer performance for 2D and 3D meshes can improve a lot.
 There are bottlenecks on both the CPU and GPU side, which can be lessened to give significantly higher frame rates.
 As always with Bevy, we want to make the most of the platforms you use, from the constraints of WebGL2 and mobile devices, to the highest-end native discrete graphics cards.
 A solid foundation can support all of this.

 In **Bevy 0.12** we have started reworking rendering data structures, data flow, and draw patterns to unlock new optimizations.
-This enabled the **Automatic Batching/Instancing** we landed in **Bevy 0.12** and also helps pave the way for other significant wins in the future, such as GPU-driven rendering.
+This enabled the **Automatic Batching and Instancing** we landed in **Bevy 0.12** and also helps pave the way for other significant wins in the future, such as GPU-driven rendering.
 We aren't quite ready for GPU-driven rendering, but we've started down that path in **Bevy 0.12**!

 ### What are CPU* and GPU-driven rendering?